iobio/example-bamViewer/README.md

 To learn more about these libraries go to there home pages linked above.

-Each step below has a directory in this repo.
-If things go wrong somewhere along the way you can simply copy the example file (e.g. app.step2.html) in the step directory you are currently at.
+For all steps you'll be working in the ```working directory```.
+But each step below has a directory in this repo, so if things go wrong somewhere along the way you can simply copy the example file (e.g. app.step2.html) to get back on track.

 ### Step 1 - [Create UI For Data Selection](/step1)